Vision Eternel: 2009–2012: Abondance de périls and The Last Great Torch Song

 Vision Éternel photographed at the Bonsecours Market Bassin at the Old Port of Montreal, Quebec on September 21, 2010.

 Julien had begun working on Vision Éternel's third concept extended play, Abondance de périls, in October 2007, but it took two and a half years before the musician composed and recorded enough material.
 The songs were eventually recorded between May 2009 and January 2010, at Mortified Studios (then located in Julien's apartment in Montreal).
 Abondance de périls was originally scheduled for release on February 14, 2010, but it was delayed because of the mastering sessions with ex-bandmate Adam Kennedy.
 It was eventually released via Abridged Pause Recordings on March 9, 2010, a date the musician later regretted as it was the only time a Vision Éternel release did not come out on the 14th day of a month.
 The delay resulted in Julien introducing the Valentine's Day Exclusive Heartbreak Treat, an annual event on Valentine's Day during which he offers an unreleased song from the band's archives in lieu of a new release.
 The artwork for Abondance de périls was designed from a photograph taken by Julien's roommate, French photographer Marina Polak.

-Also in 2010, Vision Éternel contributed an exclusive song to American record label Dedicated Records' Various Artists compilation, Great Messengers: Palms.
-The band submitted a b-side from Abondance de périls titled "Thoughts as Consolation," but the record company's owner, Bradley James Palko, retitled it to "Start from the Beginning: The Accident."
+Also in 2010, Vision Éternel contributed an exclusive song to Canadian netlabel, who was based in Chicago Dedicated Records', Great Messengers: Palms, a concept record.
+The band submitted a b-side from Abondance de périls titled "Thoughts as Consolation," but the record company's owner, retitled it to "Start from the Beginning: The Accident." to fix said concept.
 Great Messengers: Palms was released on October 3, 2010.